wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 * <http://www.phoenixframework.org/docs/installation>
 * <https://toolbelt.heroku.com>

-If you have *any* problems at all, ask in #elixir-lang on Freenode IRC, in the Phoenix channel in Slack, phoenix-talk Google Group.
+If you have *any* problems at all, ask in #elixir-lang on Freenode IRC, in the Phoenix channel in Slack, or on the phoenix-talk Google Group.
 If you don't know how to find or use those, ask below in the comments or send me an email, and I'll help you find the right place.

 Now, let's begin.